Ever since I was first elected I have been fighting to protect the greenbelt.

 It’s quite clear that the Government’s talk of protecting the countryside is entirely hollow.
 The Housing Minister has emboldened housing developers to build on the greenbelt, and it seems there’s no way to stop him whilst this Government remains in power.

-There’s still time for the Government to reverse the disastrous increase in our housing target, and I look forward to meeting with the Housing Minister to once again make the case for the 85% increase in our housing target to be reversed.
+There’s still time for the Government to reverse the disastrous increase in our housing target, and Bradley met with the Housing Minister to once again make the case for the 85% increase in our housing target to be reversed.